Regularly, I’m contacted by someone who describes something too extreme.

 Otherwise, get to Home Depot or something and buy one today.
 A cat dying could be a big warning.

-The variety of events you’re talking about… those may happen at places like The Myrtles Plantation or the Falstaffs Experience.
+The variety of events you’re talking about… those might happen at places like The Myrtles Plantation or Tudor World.

 They don’t happen in normal homes or apartments.
 Those things don’t happen out-of-the-blue, either… not unless someone was idiot enough to summon something dark.